-- The irrigation system should be designed and installed so that the putting surface, slopes, and surrounding areas can be watered independently. - Account for nutrients in effluent supply when making fertilizer calculations. - Install part-circle heads that conserve water and reduce unnecessary stress to greens and surrounds. - Avoid use of a global setting; make adjustments to watering times per head. - Base water times on actual site conditions for each head and zone. - Adjust irrigation run times based on current local meteorological data. - Use computed daily ET rate to adjust run times to meet the turf's moisture needs. - Manually adjust automated ET data to reflect wet and dry areas on the course. - Install rain switches to shut down the irrigation system if enough rain falls in a zone.
+- The irrigation system should be designed and installed so that the putting surface, slopes, and surrounding areas can be watered independently. - Account for nutrients in effluent supply when making fertilizer calculations. - Install part-circle heads that conserve water and reduce unnecessary stress to greens and surrounds. - Avoid use of a global setting; make adjustments to watering times per head. - Base water times on actual site conditions for each head and zone. - Adjust irrigation run times based on current local meteorological data. - Use computed daily ET rate to adjust run times to meet the turf's moisture needs. - Manually adjust automated ET data to reflect wet and dry areas on the course. - Install rain switches to shut down the irrigation system if enough rain falls in a zone. - Use soil moisture sensors to bypass preset or to create on-demand irrigation schedules. - Permanent irrigation sprinklers and other distribution devices should be spaced according to the manufacturer's recommendations.

-- Use soil moisture sensors to bypass preset or to create on-demand irrigation schedules. - Permanent irrigation sprinklers and other distribution devices should be spaced according to the manufacturer's recommendations. - Spacing should be based on average wind conditions during irrigation. - Triangular spacing is more uniform than square spacing. - Periodically perform catch-can uniformity tests. - Reducing dry spots and soil compaction improves water infiltration, which in turn reduces water use and runoff in other areas. - Irrigation should occur in the early morning hours before air temperatures rise and relative humidity drops. - Base plant water needs on evapotranspiration rates, recent rainfall, recent temperature extremes and soil moisture. - Depending on physical soil characteristics and turf type, using core or solid-tine aeration to improve rooting. - Slicing and spiking help relieve surface compaction and promote better water penetration and aeration. - Visually monitor or use portable soil moisture probes to identify localized dry conditions or hot spots or identify poor irrigation efficiency or a failed system device. - Use predictive models to estimate soil moisture and the best time to irrigate. - Install in-ground (wireless) soil moisture sensors or use hand-held moisture meters in the root zone for each irrigation zone to enhance scheduled timerbased run times. - An irrigation system should also have high- and low-pressure sensors that shut down the system in case of breaks and malfunctions. - Place soil moisture sensors in a representative location of the irrigation zone. - Install soil moisture sensors in the driest irrigation zone of the irrigation system. - Wireless soil moisture systems should be installed to prevent damage from aeration.
+- Spacing should be based on average wind conditions during irrigation. - Triangular spacing is more uniform than square spacing. - Periodically perform catch-can uniformity tests. - Reducing dry spots and soil compaction improves water infiltration, which in turn reduces water use and runoff in other areas. - Irrigation should occur in the early morning hours before air temperatures rise and relative humidity drops. - Base plant water needs on evapotranspiration rates, recent rainfall, recent temperature extremes and soil moisture. - Use mowing, verticutting, aeriation, wetting agents, nutrition, and other cultural practices to control water loss and to encourage conservation and efficiency. - Depending on physical soil characteristics and turf type, using solid-tine aeration equipment in place of verticutting is an option. - Slicing and spiking help relieve surface compaction and promote better water penetration and aeration. - Visually monitor for localized dry conditions or hot spots to identify poor irrigation efficiency or a failed system device. - Use predictive models to estimate soil moisture and the best time to irrigate. - Install in-ground (wireless) soil moisture sensors or use hand-held moisture meters in the root zone for each irrigation zone to enhance scheduled timerbased run times. - An irrigation system should also have high- and low-pressure sensors that shut down the system in case of breaks and malfunctions. - Place soil moisture sensors in a representative location of the irrigation zone. - Install soil moisture sensors in the driest irrigation zone of the irrigation system. - Wireless soil moisture systems should be installed to prevent damage from aeration.